configcat/docs/website/docs/advanced/troubleshooting.md

 ## Long response times and connection issues

-First, verify that ConfigCat is up and running of if there is no planned maintenance: [Service Status Monitor](https://status.configcat.com).
+First, you can verify on the [Service Status Monitor](https://status.configcat.com) that ConfigCat is up and running or if there is a planned maintenance.
 ### General SDK Checklist
 2. It might be a good idea to update the ConfigCat SDK to the latest version.
 3. Check if you configured the [Data Governance](data-governance) functionality properly.